Having 2 sinks is fantastic, until the kitchen sink is clogged on both sides. Can this really be happening? What can be done?

 A drain trap is a super cheap and easy way to prevent anything from getting down your kitchen sink drain.
 You can buy them for a few bucks online.
 Place a drain trap in each of your drains to catch anything before it gets into your drains.
 Then, just dump the stuff you collected in the drain trap into the garbage.

-Put Grease in the Garbage
+Put Grease and Food in the Garbage

 If you cook anything that makes fat or grease, do not dump it down your drains.
 This includes bacon fat, butter, oils, anything!
 Instead use an old can or bottle and dump the grease inside that.